Updated: April 21, 2020

-It’s now time for another Reader Mail.
-This is the category of my blog where I share my thoughts on questions sent by some of my readers.
+Welcome to another Reader Mail, the category of my blog where I share my thoughts on questions sent in by our readers.

 Today, I’m answering some questions from people who are planning to put up their own businesses.
 One wants to go into network marketing, the other into online selling.
-The third one is starting a cellphone eloading business while the last one is seeking advice on what’s a good business to put up nowadays.
+Meanwhile, the third one is seeking advice on what’s a good business to put up nowadays.

 The ideas I shared are based from my personal experience and from what I believe is best for the situation.
 I would like to encourage my other readers to please share your thoughts and give any additional advise through the comments section.